AdrianCCDev/Voxel_World/README.txt

 -Block updates for changes like removing a plant if there's no block below it -Mesh optimization using a chunk system

-In this one you can play in a small 20*20 chunk world, explore the terrain and caves and remove and place blocks.
+You can play in a small 20*20 chunk world, explore the terrain and caves and remove and place blocks.
 Just open the project in Unity and open the scene called MainScene in the Scenes folder.

 Have fun!